nsmsn/personal-site-v2/src/about/index.md

 ## Profile

-I’m an graphic / communication / interaction designer with over a decade of professional experience.
+I’m a graphic / communication / interaction designer with over a decade of professional experience.
 Most of that time has been spent working at higher education institutions.
 Today I work remotely for a nonprofit member association.

-I enjoy partnering with artists, musicians, scientists, and writers on smaller, short-term projects.
+I’ve been lucky to work with some wonderful artists, musicians, scientists, and writers on projects that needed a little design help.
 I spent a long time as a generalist and thrive on learning new&nbsp;things.

 I’m married to [Eleanor](https://eleanoraldrich.com), who makes paintings.
 We live in Knoxville with our daughter and a small&nbsp;[dog](https://dogsof.dev/dogs/zelda/).